luskaner/aoe2DELanServer/README.md

 The launcher allows to easily play the game in LAN mode while allowing the official launcher to be used for online play.

 It can do the following setup steps for you:
-- Automatically start/stop the server or connect to an existing one.
+- Automatically start/stop the server or connect to an existing one automatically.
-- (Optional) Use an isolated metadata directory to avoid potential issues with the official game.
+- (Optional) Use an isolated metadata and profile directories to avoid potential issues with the official game.
 - (Optional) Modify the hosts file to redirect the game's API requests to the LAN server.
 - (Optional) Install a self-signed certificate to allow the game to connect to the LAN server.
 - Automatically find and start the game.